 Creating an HTML Document – Create or Load HTML | C#

 This article offers a detailed guide on how to create an HTML document.
-Aspose.HTML for .NET API provides an HTMLDocument class that is the root of the HTML hierarchy and holds the entire content.
+Aspose.HTML for .NET API provides the HTMLDocument class that is the root of the HTML hierarchy and holds the entire content.

 HTML Document

-The HTMLDocument is a starting point for Aspose.HTML class library.
+The HTMLDocument is a starting point for Aspose.HTML for .NET library.
 You can load the HTML page into the Document Object Model (DOM) by using the HTMLDocument class and then programmatically read, modify the document tree, add and remove nodes, change the node properties in the document as it is described in the official specifications.

 The HTMLDocument class provides an in-memory representation of an HTML DOM and entirely based on W3C DOM and WHATWG DOM specifications that are supported in many modern browsers.
-If you are familiar with WHATWG DOM, WHATWG HTML, and JavaScript standards, you will find it quite comfy to use the Aspose.HTML library.
+If you are familiar with WHATWG DOM, WHATWG HTML, and JavaScript standards, you will find it quite comfy to use the Aspose.HTML for .NET.
 Otherwise, you can visit www.w3schools.com, where you can find a lot of examples and tutorials on how to work with HTML documents.

 HTML documents can be created from scratch as an empty document with HTML structure, from a string, from a memory stream or loaded from a file or a URL.
 The HTMLDocument has several overloaded constructors allowing you to create or load HTML documents.